Capture of Monterey

 The Capture of Monterey by the United States Navy and Marine Corps occurred in 1842.
-After hearing false news that war had broken out between the United States and Mexico, the commander of the Pacific Squadron Thomas ap Catesby Jones sailed from Lima, Peru with three warships to Monterey, California.
+After hearing false news that war had broken out between the United States and Mexico, the commander of the United States Navy Pacific Squadron Thomas ap Catesby Jones sailed from Lima, Peru with three warships to Monterey, California, the capital of Alta California.
 The Americans' objective was to take control of the capital city before a suspected British cession could be achieved.

 Capture

 American forces included the frigate USS United States and the two sloops-of-war USS Dale and USS Cyane.
 The squadron arrived in Monterey Bay on October 19 and anchored.
 Commodore Jones sent his second-in-command, Captain James Armstrong, ashore to demand a Mexican surrender by 9:00 a.m. the following morning.
 The Mexican garrison consisted of only 58 men in an old fort.
 Since they chose not to resist when 9:00 a.m. came, 50 American marines and 100 sailors landed and captured the city without incident.